SuperOfficeDocs/superoffice-docs/user-guide/en/reports/standard-reports.md

 ## Edit and delete standard reports

 You can neither edit nor delete the standard reports themselves.
-What you can do however is to save a standard report as a favorite report and then adjust the search criteria as you wish (see [Add favorite reports][3] and [Edit search criteria in reports][4]).
+What you can do however is to [save a standard report as a favorite report][3] and then [adjust the search criteria as you wish][4].

 <!-- Referenced links -->
-[1]: showing-report-properties.md
+[1]: properties.md
 [2]: favorites/index.md
 [3]: favorites/add.md
-[4]: editing-search-criteria-in-reports.md
+[4]: search-criteria/edit.md

 <!-- Referenced images -->